TS000/lighthouse-developer-portal/docs/catalog-entry.md

 # Catalog Entry Best Practices

-This is a `best-practices` guide to setting up catalog entries for lighthouse-backstage.
+This is a `best-practices` guide to setting up catalog entries for Embark.
 It covers the most frequently used or suggested setup for the catalog `yaml` file.
 For more in-depth coverage, you can check the [Backstage YAML File Format](https://backstage.io/docs/features/software-catalog/descriptor-format) doc.

 Usually named `catalog-info.yaml`, the `yaml` file used for catalog configurations can have any name.